 But that doesn’t mean you can’t get the 150 to 300 minutes a week of exercise recommended for most people.
-While you should avoid going to the gym or other places where people gather, you still can get the exercise you need.

 And there’s good reason to make a point of staying active.
 For one thing, exercise helps your immune system stay healthy.
 And that’s very important right now.
 It’s also a great way to cope with the stress and anxiety you may be feeling.